San Miguel de Guadalupe

-Founded in 1526, San Miguel de Gualdape was the first European settlement inside what is now the United States mainland and where some scholars speculate was near present-day Georgia’s Sapelo Island (McIntosh County, Ga.).
+Founded in 1526, San Miguel de Guadalupe was the first European settlement inside what is now the United States mainland, which some scholars speculate was near present-day Georgia’s Sapelo Island (McIntosh County, Ga.).

 Demerara Revolution of 1823

 The Demerara Revolution of 1823 was an uprising involving more than 10,000 slaves and took place in the former colony of Demerara-Essequibo, currently known as Guyana.
 On Aug.
 18, 1823, Jack Gladstone and his father, Quamina, of the Success Plantation, led an army of enslaved Africans to fight against their slave masters for their freedom.

 Many plantation owners and slave masters were captured and killed.
 The uprising had such a strong impact on the British that they pressured their country to accelerate the emancipation of African slaves after enactment of the Slave Trade Act 1807 banned the slave trade.